The Leys School 11 Plus (11+) Entrance Exam Information – Key Details

 We strongly suggest the following packs for successful preparation ahead of The Leys School 11+ English papers.
 They will help improve your child’s comprehension skills, such as inference, and writing skills, including spelling, vocabulary and punctuation:

-We highly recommend the use of the following packs to help develop your child’s arithmetic and problem-solving skills within the examination context of The Leys School 11+ maths test:
+We highly recommend the use of the following packs to help your child prepare for the standard format section of The Leys School 11+ maths test:

 To further develop your child’s Reasoning abilities ahead of The Leys School 11+ entrance examination, we suggest that you make use of the following packs that cover all of the key question types:

 Verbal Reasoning: Practice tests

 Verbal Reasoning: Skill specific practice